Quantified Impressions applies data science to communications.

 We’re always looking for bright, innovative people who want to revolutionize the science and analytics of communication.
 We welcome the chance to discuss career opportunities with you.
 Please send your resume and a cover letter in MS Word or PDF format to email@example.com

-Quantified Impressions, LLC is an Equal Opportunity Employer.
-Quantified Impressions, LLC does not discriminate against any employee or applicant on the basis of age, gender, sexual orientation, race, religion, national origin, ethnicity, veteran status, the presence of any disability, or other legally protected status.
+Quantified Impressions, Inc. is an Equal Opportunity Employer.
+Quantified Impressions, Inc. does not discriminate against any employee or applicant on the basis of age, gender, sexual orientation, race, religion, national origin, ethnicity, veteran status, the presence of any disability, or other legally protected status.

 What’s in a word?
 Company grades Yellen, FED chiefs communication skills